zeroshotlabs/php_mqueue/README.md

 # php_mqueue
-Speed-optimized PHP FFI bindings for POSIX message queues
+Speed-over-memory PHP FFI bindings for POSIX message queues

 This is a PHP FFI binding for the POSIX C mq* functions.
 All methods are implemented except mq_notify (PRs welcome).